Car Seat Safety

 There are locations (mostly fire and/or police stations) that will help install your car seat or ensure that your installation is correct.
 To find a location near you, click on the link below.

-Car Seat Installation Locations
+Car Seat Installation Locations (scroll to bottom of page linked)

 NOTE: You need to have your car seat properly installed prior to taking your newborn home from the hospital.
 Hospital staff are not trained in properly installing car seats, and will not help you with this.
 Please plan ahead and, at a minimum, have the car seat base installed once you reach 36 weeks.